MarshallAsch/thesis-plots/README.md

 simulation.py
 ```

-This direcory scructture can be changed somewhat by editing the script, but it must be outside the directory.
+This directory structure can be changed somewhat by editing the script, but it must be outside the directory.
-Then running `./simulation.py` from the parrent directory will compile and run the simulations as well as generate the figures.
+Then running `./simulation.py` from the parent directory will compile and run the simulations as well as generate the figures.